Fight With Knowledge Not Fear

 | B | Scattered areas of fibroglandular tissue | Slightly higher risk than A. Cancer may be mildly masked.
 Mammograms still work well. |

 | C | Heterogeneously dense | Tumors are harder to detect; risk is notably higher.
-Mammograms can miss up to 45 percent of cancers. |
+Mammograms may miss up to 45 percent of cancers. |

 | D | Extremely dense | Highest risk category.
 Mammograms can miss up to 60 percent of cancers. |